verghost/vlc-lua-docs/index.md

 ---
 title: VLC Lua Docs
 ---
-The aim of these docs is to (hopefully) help aspiring developers.
-All info in these docs has been compiled from a number of disparate readme files, [VideoLAN Forum](https://forum.videolan.org/) posts, [the Wiki](https://wiki.videolan.org/), [code from existing VLC addons](https://addons.videolan.org) and of course my own tinkering and staring at the source code.

 ### **A Few Thing To Note**
 - The information in these docs is based on VLC 4.0.0, so these docs may differ significantly from earlier versions of the Lua API.